International trade

 North refers to developed economies, South to developing economies.
 Trade is measured from the export side.
 Deliveries to ship stores and bunkers as well as minor and special-category exports with unspecified destination are not included.

-In 2023, goods worth $9.3 trillion were exchanged between developed economies (North-North trade), whereas merchandise trade among developing economies (South-South trade) amounted to $5.7 trillion.
-Exports from developed to developing economies and vice-versa (North-South, and South-North trade) totalled $8.4 trillion and thus, for developed economies, trade with developing economies was slightly less important than trade within their own group.
-Over time, South-South trade has increased its share of total merchandise trade from 15 per cent in 2005 to reach 24 per cent in 2023.
+In 2024, goods worth $9.1 trillion were exchanged between developed economies (North-North trade), whereas merchandise trade among developing economies (South-South trade) amounted to $6.2 trillion.
+Exports from developed to developing economies and vice-versa (North-South, and South-North trade) totalled $8.8 trillion and thus, for developed economies, trade with developing economies was slightly less important than trade within their own group.
+Over time, South-South trade has increased its share of total merchandise trade from 11% in 2000 to reach 26% in 2024.

 Metadata